 The role of community colleges in preparing the workforce of the future has a particular significance for first generation college students, rural, disadvantaged and underserved communities.
 Often these institutions may be the main or perhaps the only access point to higher education.
 If we are able encourage more community colleges and public universities to begin to incorporate STEM degree programs, training and certifications, it may offer underserved communities a clearer pathway to well-paying occupations along with a positive measure of social and economic mobility.

 One of the most prevalent obstacles faced by educators in underserved communities is student engagement.
 There is the very real feeling that the information they are being given and asked to retain, is simply not applicable to their everyday lives.
 STEM by contrast is conceptual learning.
 This means using strategic thinking to tackle and solve unfamiliar problems.
 Students quickly begin to see how STEM principles are present and applicable in their own lives.

-When thinking of underrepresentation in regards to science, technology, engineering and math careers, emphasis has been primarily on female students.
-However, we have become increasingly concerned with the number of Veterans, displaced workers and students attending schools which simply do not offer rigorous math and science courses.
-Academic Innovations is refining methods to reach these populations and expose them to STEM course work and concepts.
+When thinking of underrepresentation in regards to science, technology, engineering and math careers, emphasis has been primarily on female and minority students.
+However, we have become increasingly concerned with the number of Veterans, displaced workers and students attending schools in rural areas which simply do not offer rigorous math and science courses.
+Academic Innovations is refining messages to reach these populations and expose them to STEM course work and concepts.

 Real World Practicalities